samwell-ho/openpgp-ca/doc/src/bridging.md

 sub   cv25519 2020-07-03 [E]
 ```

-# Variation on the bridging Workflow example, external Users
+# Variation on the bridging Workflow example (external users)

 In "Part 2", the CA at `beta.org` creates an additional user outside of the domain `beta.org`: